18F/handbook/pages/general-information-and-resources/washington-dc.md

 ### Snacks

-GSA has a small canteen on the first floor for snacks, yogurts, and coffee.
-Hours are: Monday, 7am-2pm; Tuesday-Thursday, 7am-3pm; Friday, 7am-2pm.

-There is a vending machine in the kitchen that is located near 3150.
+Vending machines are located in most kitchenettes.
+Look for the coffee cup symbol on the building maps located in each elevator lobby.

 The DC fridge is cleaned out bi-monthly on Fridays (dates are posted on the fridge), and all food (including containers) is thrown out.

-### Tissues

-There is another fund for purchasing boxes of tissues in the winter months.
-Ask in {% slack_channel "dc" %} if you want to contribute.

 ### Water

-The water cooler is reserved for those who have contributed to the water cooler fund.
-Contact information for joining is on the cooler itself.
-Please remember to bring your own cup.
+Most kitchenettes have filtered water and ice machines available for use.
+Please remember to bring your own cup or water bottle.
 In addition, there are water fountains by the bathrooms.

 ## Amenities